SOWING AND REAPING

-And that which thou sowest, thou sowest not that body that shall be, but bare grain, it may chance of wheat, or of some other grain: (I Corinthians 15:37)
+And what you sow, you do not sow that body that shall be, but mere grain—perhaps wheat or some other grain.
+(I Corinthians 15:37)

 As our body is sown into the death of the Lord Jesus, as we experience the sufferings of Christ, a counterpart is formed before God’s throne—a counterpart that will clothe our mortal body when our mortal body is raised from the dead.

-For our light affliction, which is but for a moment, worketh for us a far more exceeding and eternal weight of glory; (II Corinthians 4:17)
+For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory, (II Corinthians 4:17)

 The eternal weight of glory is our house from Heaven, and it is formed as we die in the Lord and His resurrection Life is revealed in us.

-This is the meaning of “that every one may receive the things done in his body, according to that he hath done, whether it be good or bad” (II Corinthians 5:10).
+This is the meaning of “That each one may receive the things done in the body, according to what he has done, whether good or bad.”
+(II Corinthians 5:10).